nupniichan/cs-owm/README.md

 ---

 ## 📢 Introduction
-This application uses the OpenWeatherMap API to retrieve weather data based on a city's name and displays details such as:
+This library provides a simple way to integrate with the OpenWeatherMap API in your C# applications.
+It offers comprehensive weather data retrieval including:
 - 🌡️ Temperature and "feels like" temperature
 - 💧 Humidity
-- 🌬️ Wind speed and direction
+- 🌬️ Wind speed, direction, and gusts
 - 🌫️ Visibility
-- 🌤️ Weather status
+- 🌤️ Weather status with icon support
+- 📍 Location coordinates
+- 🕒 Local time with timezone offset

 ---